Why you should migrate everything from Linux to BSD

 Chrome OS is viewed as a competitor to Microsoft, both directly to Microsoft Windows and indirectly the company's word processing and spreadsheet applications, the latter through Chrome OS's reliance on cloud computing.
 And this is one of the core problems with Chrome OS, it is built with great reliance of Googles cloud infrastructure.

 Google has become one of the most controversial companies.
 Google is in its essence an advertisement company and it has become famous for their manipulation of search results and extreme user tracking capabilities, mainly thanks to the stupidity of web developers adding Google Analytics to their websites.

 In a YouTube video from August 2019 by Linus Tech Tips, Linus Sebastian demonstrates how tracking on the Internet works and how it affects the prices you get offered when you search for products.
 Please note: The video was sponsored by Private Internet Access, a company that has since been bought by Kape Technologies which is known for sending malware through their software and for being really scummy in general.
 Don't use Private Internet Access!

-Cloudflare is another American web infrastructure and website company that is affecting the development of Linux.
+Cloudflare is another American web infrastructure and website company that is affecting different areas of the development.
 The company provides services that actually sit between a website's visitor and the Cloudflare user's hosting provider, acting as a reverse proxy for websites.
 As such Cloudflare has become one of the greatest cancers of the Internet.

-Hijacked might be a too strong word, but with the influence of Red Hat through systemd, they have managed to steer the direction of GNU/Linux as an operating system in a direction that contradicts what many system administrators and users would like to see.
+With the growing influence of Red Hat (IBM) through systemd, they have managed to steer the direction of most of the major Linux distributions in a direction that contradicts what many system administrators and users would like to see.

 Contrary to the Linux distributions the Berkeley Software Distribution (BSD) is not a fragmented project.
 The BSD projects maintain the entire operating system, not only the kernel.